 We are waiting for some scholar with the depth and range that you have to explain why our simple logic of a very cold start and a natural inflation can not work.
-The numbers generated from simple doublings tell a story that seems to track well with big bang cosmology, yet gives us a very special kind of data that goes well behind what some are calling the epoch of reionization.
+The numbers generated from simple doublings tell a story that seem to track well with big bang cosmology, yet gives us a very special kind of data that goes well behind what some are calling the epoch of reionization.

 Since we can’t get behind that period, why not look at the simple data generated by logic, a cold start, and simple doublings?
 If it can be pulled into harmony with CMBR measurements, then I think it should be looked at even more closely.